What is Lorrieism?

 What is Lorrieism?
 It is the way I express myself via blogging.
 I am a survivor of foster care, homelessness, and domestic violence which causes me to view life situations differently.
 The very aspects of life that could have destroyed me made me strong.
 I will post blogs, personal quotes, and your questions/comments when provided.
 So, I encourage you to make comments, because Lorrieisms’ are my perspectives on life, but I am interested in yours as well.

-Dear Wounded Heart – I Cry
+Dear Wounded Heart – First and Last

 Sincerely,